 The answers that are on the lower part of the scale are the most important to attend to directly.

-The power of surveys to capture essential feedback
+The power of feedback from an onboarding survey

-This final step of the employee onboarding process is perhaps the most crucial.
+This final step of a good onboarding process is perhaps the most crucial.
 Your onboarding is simply not complete without a survey to evaluate its effectiveness.

 With tools like Netigate’s onboarding surveys, you as an employer can find out how new employees experience their introduction at work.
 This is important to ensure that the onboarding is not only done correctly, but also so the new employee can anonymously tell if your new employee is not satisfied with the job introduction.
 If not, you can take steps to improve.
 Measure each step of the process in the survey; first impression, hiring process, the first days at work, first week and month, and up to one year on the job.

 Different companies will need to use appropriate questions tailored to their relevant industries.
 But regardless of your sector, an employee onboarding survey will provide key insights into those crucial early days of an employees’ stint with your company and help improve your overall employee experience.